WP-Grogu/ACF-Manager/README.md

 Make sure that the `App\Acf\Templates\FreeSection` group is registred inside your acf config file, *et voilà !*

-Behind the scene, the field groups `$title` and `$slug` properties are used to define the layout.
+Behind the scene, the layout's FieldGroup `$title` and `$slug` properties are used to define the layout.
 However, if you need more control on the field registration, you can manually define your layout :

 ```php
 use WordPlate\Acf\Fields\Layout;